-3.26 Personal Appearance/Staff Dress Code
+3.25 Staff Dress and Appearance

-The Board believes that all employees set an example in dress and grooming for their students to follow.
-As such, the Board has exercised its authority to specify dress and grooming guidelines for staff.
+The Board believes that all employees set an example in dress and appearance for their students to follow.
+As such, the Board has exercised its authority to specify dress and appearance guidelines for staff.